The Film

 Through the voices of farmers, historians, conservationists, and local people, the film reveals how centuries of working the land have shaped the hills, fields, and villages we see today.
 As the seasons turn, it explores the challenges facing rural life — from changing farming practices to environmental pressures — while celebrating those who are working to care for the land and keep its traditions alive.

-Watch our early trailer below for a first glimpse into the world of Field & Folk
+Watch our trailer below for a first glimpse into the world of Field & Folk

 Cotswolds Summer Screening Tour